 See Our Film Projects in Action

 By the end of the bachelor’s degree, senior level students earn access to Compass College’s internship program, which allows qualifying students the opportunity to gain industry experience around the world.
-With a career services division in Los Angeles, and strong ties in the global film industry, Compass College helps students secure internship opportunities that will launch them towards a career.
+Compass College helps students secure internship opportunities that will launch them towards a career.